hank-ai/darknet/README.md

 * `/usr/lib/libdarknet.so` is the library to link against for C, C++, and Python developers.
 * `/opt/darknet/cfg/...` is where all the `.cfg` templates are stored.

+You are now done!
+Darknet has been built and installed into `/usr/bin/`.
+Run this to test:  `darknet version`.

 ## Windows CMake Method

 These instructions assume a brand new installation of Windows 11 22H2.